How to Accept Credit Card Payments

 - The issuing bank (your customer’s bank, which charges the receiving bank every time a customer uses their credit card)

-Monthly or Account Fees
+Payment processing monthly or Account Fees

 Additional incidental fees may also be charged by your payment processor and vary based on the situation.
 Some providers charge cardholder dispute fees when a customer disputes a transaction.
 Other times, if you process a large refund or receive a large dispute, your processor may need to pull the funds from your account.
-If you don’t have enough available to cover the refund they may charge you a fee similar to an overdraft fee.
+If you don’t have enough available to cover the refund, they may charge you a fee similar to an overdraft fee.
 These fees depend on which provider you work with, so again, be sure to review all applicable fees during your vetting process.

 Do I need a payment gateway and a merchant account to accept credit card payments?